Ireland as a Location for MiFID Investment Firms 2024

 • orderly and forced winding down plan of the firm including the ICAAP for Class 1 minus and Class 2 applicant firms.

-The Central Bank may request other documents such as certain policies in its discretion.
+The CBI may request other documents such as certain policies in its discretion.

 The CBI recently published its Authorisation Guidance Note on Completing an Application Form for Authorisation as a MiFID Investment Firm (available here) which notes that incomplete applications will be returned to the applicant.